harvester/harvester/docs/pxe-installation.md

 For more information about Harvester configuration, please refer to the [Harvester configuration](./harvester-configuration.md).

 Users can also provide configuration via kernel parameters.
-For example, to specify the `CREATE` install mode, the user can pass `harvester.install.mode=create` kernel parameter when booting.
+For example, to specify the `CREATE` install mode, the user can pass the `harvester.install.mode=create` kernel parameter when booting.
 Values passed through kernel parameters have higher priority than values specified in the config file.

 ## UEFI HTTP Boot support